 Any salesperson who wants to become successful must learn to sell against the competition.
 Those who do it well often find that it is both financially rewarding and exciting.
 In fact, many salespeople who are very competitive by nature find that they are stimulated by competitors far more than they are by incentive programs, commission checks and quotas set by their own companies.

-Listen to your customer.
 Sometimes the customer will come right out and say, “I’m going to get bids on this.”
-But often the hints are more subtle, like, “I want your best price on this,” or “I need to talk to some other people before I make a decision.”
+But often the hints are more subtle, like, “I want your best price on this,” or, “I need to talk to some other people before I make a decision.”
 Listen for any hint that a competitor might be involved.

 Watch for signs of a competitor’s presence, like a car in the parking lot, a salesperson’s calling card on the receptionist’s desk, a catalog or sales literature on the prospect’s desk—anything that would indicate a competitor has been there.